Affiliate links on Android Authority may earn us a commission. Learn more.

 On your Roku device

-From there, it’s as simple as opening each app and signing in with your Google account.
-You will, of course, need a paid subscription to access YouTube TV (see below).
+With one or both apps installed, the rest is as simple as opening them and signing in with your Google account.
+You will, of course, need a trial or paid subscription to access YouTube TV (see below).

 On the Roku website